-Given the central, if often less publicised, role of space capabilities that look down at Australia-including weather satellites, mapping, climate data, natural disaster response, urban planning, and national security intelligence- respondents were asked about their understanding of the term 'Earth observation' (EO).
+Given the central, if often less publicised, role of space capabilities that look down at Australia-including weather satellites, mapping, climate data, natural disaster response, urban national planning, and security intelligence- respondents were asked about their understanding of the term 'Earth observation' (EO).
 Respondents were divided on whether they felt they understood the meaning of the term 'Earth observation' (Figure 8), which the authors define as "the monitoring and analysis of Earth's natural and human-made characteristics through images and other data captured by remote sensing technologies in space".

 In terms of the uses for EO, respondents were most aware of EO's commonly characterised applications, such as weather forecasting (72.6%) and mapping and surveying of Earth's surface (53.6%) (Figure 9).
-However, a majority of respondents were mostly unaware of other applications of EO-such as agricultural management, resource identification and use, property insurance assessments, and cultural heritage site identification-which signals that the public does not fully understand Earth Observation as a critical space-enabled capability.
-Again, this suggests a critical gap in knowledge around the functions of space activity in Australia.
+However, a majority of respondents were mostly unaware of other applications of EO-such as agricultural management, identification resource and use, property insurance assessments, and cultural heritage site identificationwhich signals that the public does not fully understand Earth Observation as a critical space-enabled capability.
+Again, critical this suggests а gap in knowledge around the functions of space activity in Australia.